Running Daemontools under Ubuntu 8.10

-Daemontools is a collection of tools that help keep manage processes.
-It's great for keeping daemons running - if they ever die then Daemontools just restarts them.
-Unfortunately the package for Ubuntu is a little broken because it relies on /etc/inittab and Ubuntu hasn't used this file for a long time.
-Here's how install Daemontools and fix the problem.
+Daemontools is a collection of tools for managing long-running processes.
+It's brilliant for keeping daemons alive -- if one dies, Daemontools simply restarts it.
+Unfortunately, the Ubuntu package is a bit broken because it relies on /etc/inittab, and Ubuntu hasn't used that file for a long time.
+Here's how to install Daemontools and fix the problem.

 Installing Daemontools